vitalijr2/ijhttp-tools/readme.md

 ## Usage

 **Important!** The plugin does not contain the HTTP client: you need to install it by yourself then add to `PATH`.
+You can also set the full path to the ijhttp via the parameter `executable`.

 [![Maven Central](https://img.shields.io/maven-central/v/uk.bot-by/ijhttp-maven-plugin)](https://search.maven.org/artifact/uk.bot-by/ijhttp-maven-plugin)
 [![Javadoc](https://javadoc.io/badge2/uk.bot-by/ijhttp-maven-plugin/javadoc.svg)](https://javadoc.io/doc/uk.bot-by/ijhttp-maven-plugin)